1932: 9 February: Gerhard Richter is born in Dresden to Hildegard Richter, a bookseller, and Horst Richter, a school teacher.

 9-30 September: Konrad Lueg, Gerhard Richter: Germany's Best Exhibition, Galerie Patio, Frankfurt am Main.

-11-27 October: Exhibits first Colour Charts with Heiner Friedrich.
+11-27 October: his first Colour Charts are exhibited with Heiner Friedrich.
 Gerhard Richter: Colour Charts, Galerie Friedrich & Dahlem, Munich.

-December: Hommage à Schmela, Galerie Schmela, Düsseldorf – a series of seven day-long solo exhibitions.
-Lueg includes Richter's Portrait Schmela, 1964 [CR: 37-3] in his presentation on 12 December.
+December: Hommage à Schmela, a series of solo exhibitions takes place at Galerie Schmela in Düsseldorf.
+Richter's Portrait Schmela, 1964 [CR: 37-3] is part of Lueg's presentation.
 On 13 December, Richter's contribution to the exhibition series, Volker Bradke, features a multi-media portrait of a local student who is part of the Düsseldorf art scene.

 9 December-21 January 1967: Gerhard Richter, Galerie René Block, Berlin.

 December: Richter's first daughter Babette (Betty) is born.

 1967: Richter paints several new subjects like Corrugated Iron, Tubes, Doors, Photo Paintings of pornographic images and his Large Curtain [CR: 163-1].
 He also fashions his first glass construction, 4 Panes of Glass [CR: 160].